Chapter 7: DistributedWorker

 2. Get Task: If a task (WorkItem) is available, the worker takes it.

-3. Load State: Reads the latest Checkpoint for the specific workflow run this task belongs to.
-This gives it the correct Context.
+3. Load State: Reads the latest shared Context for the specific workflow run this task belongs to using the ContextStore.

 5. Handle Outcome: Based on the Transition returned by the Node: